 The University of Illinois Counseling Center strives to offer students the tools they need to be successful.
 It's common for students to need assistance building skills to cope with the stress and challenges of college life and beyond.
 As such, we offer several series of "mini-courses" designed to help build academic and stress management skills.
 For more information about the series that we offer, please select the options you're interested in learning more about.

-Daily Mindfulness: COVID-19 and the need to isolate has added another layer of stress to our lives.
+Daily Mindfulness: Times are uncertain and stressful as we transition back to "normal" life while still dealing with the pandemic.
 Every weekday, we offer a brief, guided mindfulness exercise online to help you learn strategies to focus and calm anxiety.

 In Focus: Assists students who have ADHD or ADHD-like symptoms.